yolomeus/DMLab2020VFAE/index.md

 The VFAE tries to produce latent representations of the inputs that no longer contain sensible information about **s** while staying useful for downstream tasks like classification.

-#

-In our experiments we find that adding dropout at each neural networks input layer and removing the MMD Penalty entirely lowers discrimination while maintaining accuracy on downstream tasks.
+In our experiments we find that adding dropout at each neural network's input layer and removing the MMD Penalty entirely, does lower discrimination while maintaining accuracy on downstream prediction.